-The Swinomish Education Department is a tribally-funded department.
-We work respectfully and collaboratively in partnerships with local public schools, the tribal senate and other tribal departments, parents/guardians, and students.
-These partnerships are formed in order to ensure that our Native families and their students receive and maximize every educational opportunity offered to them.
+The Swinomish Education Department works respectfully and collaboratively in partnerships with local public schools, the Tribal Senate, other departments, parents/guardians, and students.
+These partnerships ensure our Native families and their students receive and maximize every educational opportunity offered to them.
 This mission and our support for lifelong student education can only be accomplished with active participation from the student and their family for academic success.

 The comprehensive Swinomish Education Department serves the educational needs of our members in many different areas including the following:

 Toddler and Preschool (1-5 years old) is a comprehensive and seamless child development program that is intended to increase the social and educational competence of children while also inviting families to become part of the learning experience too.
 The programs provide a safe and nurturing environment with learning incorporated into play.
 Services include early childhood development, literacy based curriculum, referral information and support for families, transportation and nutritious meals.

 Para-pros Support and Advocacy

 Nine highly qualified and educated tribal Para-pros support and advocate for our native students at the LaConner School District.
 Each Para-pro is assigned to support students within their grade band.
 Every Para-pro is responsible for tracking each tribal student's attendance, grades in the core classes of Language Arts, History, Math, and Science, and behavior if it inhibits the student's academic success.
 Grades from the Middle and High school are sent every two weeks and every parent can access their student's grades online through the LCSD website.
 Every Para-pro is available after school to help with tutoring if a student needs additional homework support either at the school or study hall.

 Swinomish Tribe in Collaboration with Northwest Indian College